 - Infections: Viruses like hepatitis B and C can lead to inflammation and scarring of the liver.

-- Medications and Toxins: Certain drugs and environmental toxins can harm liver cells over time.
+- Medications and Toxins: Certain drugs and environmental toxins can harm liver cells over time, signs of an unhealthy gut

 Warning Signs of Bad Liver Health

 Before you can recognize the signs your liver is healing, it’s essential to know what unhealthy liver function looks like.
-Dr. Magnus jayaraj highlights these warning signs:
+Dr. Magnus Jayaraj highlights these early signs of liver damage, which can often be mistaken for signs of an unhealthy gut, making awareness even more important.

 - Persistent Fatigue: Extreme tiredness that doesn’t improve with rest may indicate liver problems.